SPOOKY TOOTH-THE ISLAND YEARS.

 This time, Spooky Tooth’s original drummer Mike Kellie made a comeback, and replaced recent recruit Bryson Graham.
 However, that wasn’t the end of Bryson Graham.
 He played on some of the tracks on Witness.
 It was a tale of two drummers.

 One thing didn’t change, Gary Wright wrote most of Witness.
 He penned six of the nine tracks, and cowrote the other three tracks with members of Spooky Tooth.
 Considering the other members weren’t regarded as songwriters, they were proving a reliable source of songs.
 Gary Wright and Chris Stewart penned Don’t Ever Stray Away.
-Mick Jones collaborated with Chris Wright on All Sewn Up.
+Mick Jones collaborated with Gary Wright on All Sewn Up.
 Drummer Mike Kellie celebrated his return by cowriting Pyramids with Chris Stewart.
 It seemed the other members of Spooky Tooth had hidden talents.

 They also produced Witness, which was recorded at Olympic Studios and Island Studios, in London.
 At two of London’s premier studios, Spooky Tooth recorded their sixth studio album.
 Little did anyone realise, but this would be the last time one of the band set foot in a recording studio with Spooky Tooth.
 It was the end of an era.